 My character immediately fainted and was arrested by the cop she just saved, who talked to her as if they had never met.
 An episode might randomly assign a single protagonist to meet the same character a second time, and they will speak to you as if you were a stranger.
 This dissonance is an unfortunate side effect of Road 96’s ambitious concept, and highlights how the game doesn’t completely work without a cohesive and consistent sense of story and character.

 Upon finishing Road 96 once, you are encouraged to play again to see character scenes you didn’t get the first time, and to try at a different ending.
-However, it’s here that Road 96’s identity as a video game overtakes its identity as a narrative experience by a tedious margin.
+However, it’s here that Road 96’s identity as a

 Not only will you largely see familiar scenes, but now character motivations are much harder to parse because you know more than they do.
 Everything that was tense before becomes monotonous the second time around.